Moral Particularism

 Adding to the untenability of the principled conception of morality, moral particularists argue, is the fact that the moral status of an action is context-sensitive in character.
 C'est, whether an action is right or wrong depends entirely on the particular contexts where it takes place; no universal principles, which are only equipped to deal with homogeneous cases, are capable of capturing the context-sensitive character of the moral status of an action in various heterogeneous contexts.
 Take the action of killing for instance.
 A principle against killing will run into exceptions in cases of self-defense and a further qualified principle against killing except in cases of self-defense will run into exceptions again in cases of overreacting self-defense.
 The exceptions may well go on infinitely.
 This shows that, the moral particularists believe, no principles are able to handle the essentially context-sensitive character of the moral status of an action.

 To forestall some possible misunderstanding, moral particularism is not just the view that the moral status of an action is not determined by moral principles of the absolute kind – the absolute moral principle against killing; plutôt, it is the more encompassing and more radical view that it is not determined by moral principles of the pro tanto kind either.
 The difference between absolute moral principles and pro tanto ones roughly lies in the fact that the former purport to determine the moral status of an action conclusively, whereas the later do not; plutôt, the pro tanto moral principles, on a standard construal, merely specify the contribution a morally relevant feature makes to the determination of the moral status of an action.
 To use an example to illustrate, the difference between an absolute principle against lying and a pro tanto principle against lying lies in the fact that according to the absolute principle, lying is wrong (période) whereas according to the pro tanto principle, lying is wrong-making.
 To put it differently, according to the absolute principle against lying, the fact that an action has a feature of lying conclusively determines its wrongness whereas according to the pro tanto principle against lying, the same fact merely contributes to the wrongness of the action and leaves open the possibility that it is right overall.
 Par exemple, if an action has not only a feature of lying, but also a feature of saving a life, then the wrongness the feature of lying contributes to the action may well be outweighed by the rightness the feature of saving a life contributes to the action.
-Overall, the action may still turn out to be right, despite its violation of the pro tanto principle against lying.
+Dans l'ensemble, the action may still turn out to be right, despite its violation of the pro tanto principle against lying.

 Moral particularism, as we have explained, not only opposes absolute principlism, c'est à dire. the idea that the moral status of an action is determined by absolute principles, but also pro tanto principlism, c'est à dire. the idea that pro tanto moral principles jointly determine the moral status of an action.
 As moral particularists see things, there are neither true absolute principles nor true pro tanto principles.
 They both are bound to run into exceptions in some cases.
 Dans ce qui suit, we will introduce the arguments for absolute moral principlism and pro tanto principlism and moral particularists’ responses to them.